-This tutorial attempts to cover and clarify the process of generating and applying accurate displacement maps from either ZBrush or Mudbox, to V-Ray for Maya, V-Ray for 3ds Max, or Arnold for Maya.
+This tutorial attempts to cover and clarify the process of generating and applying accurate displacement maps from either ZBrush or Mudbox, to V-Ray for Maya, V-Ray for 3ds Max, V-Ray for Cinema 4D, or Arnold for Maya (MtoA).

 There's often a lot of confusion and misinformation surrounding displacement maps and how they're supposed to work.
 You'll sometimes see artists load a displacement map onto their low resolution geometry and play with intensity and depth values until it looks somewhat similar to their high resolution geometry and assume that's it's as close as they can get.
 But with a correct workflow you don't have to fiddle with settings or settle for 'close enough' - it'll just work correctly from the start to match your high resolution geometry as accurately as possible.

-We'll cover some of the underlying concepts so you'll know how a floating-point displacement map works and how to recognize if you're getting correct results.
-We'll then cover some of the common pitfalls that artists frequently run across and how to avoid them.
-Then I'll provide the step-by-step procedures to make displacement mapping work accurately in your software of choice.
+We'll first cover some of the underlying concepts behind how a floating-point displacement map works and how to recognize if you're getting correct results.
+Then we'll cover some of the common pitfalls that artists frequently encounter and how to avoid them.
+And finally I'll provide the step-by-step procedures to make displacement mapping work accurately in your software of choice.